Edit

 “Biomedical science has historically centred on male biology,” she said in an interview with Falling Walls.
 “By applying genomics and AI, we’re building much-needed biological references for female organs and transforming how we diagnose and understand reproductive ageing.”

-Earlier this year, Angela Relógio (EMBL Heidelberg predoc, Kafatos/Valcarcel Groups, 1999–2006) was one of three for finalists for the Deutscher Gründerpreis 2025 for TimeTeller, the Hamburg-based health tech startup she co-founded to bring chronobiology into everyday medicine.
+Earlier this year, Angela Relógio (EMBL Heidelberg predoc, Kafatos/Valcarcel Groups, 1999–2006) was one of three finalists for the Deutscher Gründerpreis 2025 for TimeTeller, the Hamburg-based health tech startup she co-founded to bring chronobiology into everyday medicine.

-The company was the outright winner of the Hamburger Gründerpreis 2025.
+Her company was the outright winner of the Hamburger Gründerpreis 2025.

 TimeTeller’s diagnostic platform measures a patient’s internal biological time from a simple saliva test, using AI and molecular analysis to identify when the body is most receptive, or sensitive, to specific treatments.